Wild Geese II

 Wild Geese II is a 1985 British action-thriller film directed by Peter Hunt, based on the 1982 novel The Square Circle by Daniel Carney, in which a group of mercenaries are hired to spring Rudolf Hess from Spandau Prison in Berlin.
 The film is a sequel to the 1978 film The Wild Geese, which was also produced by Euan Lloyd and adapted from a novel by Carney.
 Richard Burton, who starred in the first film as Colonel Allen Faulkner, was planning to reprise his role, but died days before filming began.
-The sequel has Faulkner's brother (played by Edward Fox) as one of the mercenaries.
+The sequel has Faulkner's brother Alex (played by Edward Fox) as one of the mercenaries.
 No characters from the original are featured in the sequel.